micahblu/rsvp-me/readme.txt

 * Permalinks are supported so http://yoursite.com/events/my-special-event takes you to the single RSVP event page (Permalinks must be properly setup)
 * RSVP submissions are done with ajax
 * A very nifty calendary widget styler
-* !Beta!
-Shortcodes are now present but not thoroughly tested.. use at your own risk as: [rsvp_event id="even_id"] where event id is the actual id of the event.
-You can find the event Id from the RSVP Events page in the respective event's row.

 == Installation ==